cert-manager/cert-manager/design/release-notes/release-0.11/draft-release-notes.md

-is a provider you would like see implemented, feel free to reach out either through a [GitHub issue](https://github.com/jetstack/cert-manager/issues/new?template=feature-request.md) or send us a message in the #cert-mangager channel on [Kubernetes Slack](http://slack.kubernetes.io/)!
+is a provider you would like see implemented, feel free to reach out either through a [GitHub issue](https://github.com/jetstack/cert-manager/issues/new?template=feature-request.md) or send us a message in the #cert-manager channel on [Kubernetes Slack](http://slack.kubernetes.io/)!

 ### New fields on Certificate resources